 1- Should be between 21 to 29 years of age.

-2- Has at least given one birth to healthy baby.
+2- Has at least given one birth to a healthy baby.
 The idea behind this is she will understand the medical risks of pregnancy and childbirth plus emotional problems in bonding with the newborn.

 Do you want to know about the complications in surrogacy?
 If yes, please feel free to read our extensively researched article on Surrogacy Complications and its Technique.
 If you are planning for Surrogacy in India, then find the comprehensive list of Best Surrogacy Centres in India.